meyer-lab/gc-valent/Manuscript/Text/01_Introduction.md

 	- [@Antebi_BMP]
 - Efforts to engineer gc behavior and/or gc treatments
     - [@ring_mechanistic_2012]
+    - IL-2 mutant library created and tested to see if any mutations increased binding affinity to receptors and therefore greater T cell activity.
 - Efforts to model behavior of cytokine families
     - Modeling that doesn't account for trafficking
         - Model of T cell proliferative response to IL-2 and IL-4. [@BURKE199742]